Margit DueholmDepartment of Clinical Medicine - Department of Obstetrics and Gynaecology

 ◦ ISUOG VISUOG committee

-◦ Professor Department of Obstetrics and Gynaecology, University of Melbourne
+◦ A/Professor Department of Obstetrics and Gynaecology, University of Melbourne

-◦ Chairman Standards of Practice Committee, Australasian Society for Ultrasound in Medicine
+◦ Chairman Standards of Practice Committee, Australian Society for Ultrasound in Medicine

-◦ Council Member, Australasian Society for Ultrasound in Medicine (ASUM)
+◦ Council Member, Australian Society for Ultrasound in Medicine (ASUM)

-◦ Board Member, Diploma in Diagnostic Ultrasound (DDU) Australasian Society for Ultrasound in Medicine
+◦ Board Member, Diploma in Diagnostic Ultrasound (DDU) Australian Society for Ultrasound in Medicine

 ◦ Board Director, Monash Ultrasound for Women (Monash IVF Group, Australia)